 Use any of the link’s below to go to Adobe’s website to read up more on the product you are interested in whether it is Photoshop CS5, Photoshop Elements, Adobe Lightroom or Illustrator.
 Once you have installed your software, try some of our Photoshop tips and see how you get on.

-If you are a student or a teacher, make sure to click on the "Student and Teacher Editions" in the center below for a whopping 80% discount (proof is required)!
+If you are a student or a teacher, make sure to click on the “Student and Teacher Editions” in the centre below for a whopping 80% discount (proof is required)!

 There are many other editing suites out there but none come close to Adobe Photoshop in terms of features, functionality and professionalism.
 However, it is pricey and not feasible for many people.
 With the amount of programs available, most with free trial, it is easy to end up with a PC that has 5 or more editing programs on it!